codepath/android_guides/Troubleshooting-Common-Issues.md

 This problem prevents a project from being built, and instead displays the error "Unable to execute dex: Multiple dex files define" when compiling is attempted.
 The issue is that the bin directory becomes included in the project build path.
 Excluding the bin from the build path often resolves the problem.
 Right click on the project name, select `Build Path -> Configure Build Path` and in Java Build Path, go to the tab `Order and Export`.
 See the full details of the [solution here](http://stackoverflow.com/a/7884908).

-### Getting "gen already exists but is not a source folder"
+### Getting "gen already exists but is not a source folder"?

 This problem can be fixed by following these steps: